Antropomeda/SlowPractice-Crab-Game-Mod/README.md

-A small mod that will allow you to slow down time in practice to perform complex tricks (a small menu opens/сlose on "\")
+A small mod that will allow you to slow down time in practice to perform complex tricks (a small menu opens/сlose on "inverted slash")